 How Often Should You Have a Cheat Day

-As you start getting leaner, the frequency of your cheat days may actually increase.
+As you start getting leaner, the frequency of your refeeds may actually need to increase.
 The lower your body fat levels, the more your body wants to hang on to the energy reserves (fat) it has.
-You have to do a few tricks to get rid of that last bit of fat.
-Increasing the cheat day frequency to twice a week is not unheard of, although, depending on the person, they may need to keep the processed food out of their diet, and instead use calorie cycling.

 Cheat Day or Cheat Meal?

 So you’re all excited about this cheat day.
 You’re dreaming of eating pizza, ice cream, chips, and fast food all day.
 Let’s take a step back for a second.